microsoft/pxt-arcade/docs/skillmap/educator-info/basic-map-info.md

 ### What’s Next?

-After completing the Beginner’s Guide to Arcade Games, we recommend students move on to the following activities:
+After completing the Beginner’s Guide to Arcade Games, students move on to the following activities:

 * Build a Space Explorer
 * Scrolling Platformer